developeramarish/rest-services/rest-styleguide.md

 ## Read single resource
 As part of a collection it is possible to request a single resource from our API.
-Resources are usually identified by a business property like transaction number.
+Resources are usually identified by a business property like a transaction number.
 Technical IDs in the URL should be avoided if possible.

 ### URL template